-n a n С i a i
+n 8 n i 8 0 i

-t is the desire of Clearwater Christian College within the limits of its resources to provide financial assistance to students with demonstrated need, especially those who, without such aid, would not be able to attend Clearwater.
+t is the desire of Clearwater Christian College, within the limits of its resources, to provide financial assistance to students with demonstrated need, especially those who, without such aid, would not be able to attend Clearwater

 Experienced financial aid officers provide counseling and assistance to students and their families in structuring the most appropriate package of financial aid.
-This assistance is based on a partnership which includes student and family support, federal and state grants, loans and financial aid from Clearwater
+This assistance is based on a partnership which includes student and family support, federal and state grants, loans and financial aid from the College.